Independent, AI-assisted research · Affiliate disclosure

 FDA-cleared along with CE, SGS, TGA, FCC, and ROHS certifications.
 The wireless silicone form factor molds to facial contours with 600 optimized points of light.
 FOREO claims clinically proven wrinkle reduction of 32% in two weeks via in-house testing.

 The price is the catch.
 At $799, the FAQ 202 costs roughly double the CurrentBody or Omnilux, and the evidence for the non-red wavelengths beyond blue is thinner.
-Pick this if you want to experiment with green, amber, or cyan LED protocols.
-For pure anti-aging, the 633/830 pair is enough.
+Pick this if you want to experiment with green, orange, or cyan LED protocols.
+For pure anti-aging, the red-plus-near-infrared pair alone is enough.

 7. SolaWave 4-in-1 Red Light Therapy Wand — Targeted Handheld (Verdict: Best for spot treatment)